getodk/central-backend/docs/api.md

 Standard HTTP Basic Authentication is allowed, but **_strongly discouraged_**.
 This is because the server must verify your password with every single request, which is very slow to compute: typically, this will add hundreds of milliseconds to each request.
 For some one-off tasks and in cases where there is no other choice, it is reasonable to choose Basic authentication, but wherever possible we strongly encourage the use of any other authentication method.

 In addition, because credentials are sent in plaintext as part of the request, **the server will only accept Basic auth over HTTPS**.
-If your Jubilant Garbanzo server is set up over plain HTTP, it will not accept Basic auth.
+If your ODK Central server is set up over plain HTTP, it will not accept Basic auth.

 ### Using Basic Authentication [GET]